brevzin/cpp_proposals/2996_reflection/reflection.md

 ### [basic.link]{.sref} Program and Linkage {-}

-Add a bullet to paragraph 13:
+Add a bullet to paragraph 13 and handle `$splice-expression$`s in the existing bullets:

 ::: std